Fittonia albivenis 'Argyroneura'

 Up to 0.3m in height and 0.6m in width once they reach maturity.
 The ultimate height will take between 3 - 5 years to achieve.
 The F. gigantea can reach heights of 60cm once maturity is reached.

 Remove yellowed or dying leaves and plant debris to encourage better growing conditions.
-Pruning can be done with either clean scissors or by pinching the leading shoots.
-Remember to make clean incisions as too much damage can shock the plant.
+Pruning can be done with either clean scissors or by pinching the leading shoots to keep its overall height in control.
+The prunings can also be used as stem cuttings.

 Via Seed, Division or Stem Cuttings.